aadish0day/post_install/README.md

 # post_install

-This script helps me automate most tasks on my system, such as managing the apps I use and replacing my current configurations with the original settings.
+ This script assists me in automating most tasks on my system, such as installing and managing the applications I use, as well as driving the necessary system drivers.

 Install "toipe" from GitHub